jpipe-mcscert/jpipe-runner/docs/USAGE.md

 ## Notes

 * Multiple `--variable` and `--library` options can be specified by repeating the flags.
+* The `--output-path` must be a valid directory where the output image can be saved.
-* The diagram output format depends on the file extension specified in `--output`.
+* The diagram output format depends on the file extension specified in `--format`.
 * Use `--verbose` to get detailed logs, especially useful for debugging complex justification.
 * The `--gui` mode is helpful for visually inspecting the flow and step execution.